Monday, February 16, 2026 | 02:49 PM ISTहिंदी में पढें

 Listen to This Article

-Maharashtra Deputy Chief Minister Ajit Pawar and four others were killed when a private aircraft crashed while landing at Baramati airport on Wednesday morning, the Directorate General of Civil Aviation (DGCA) said.
+Maharashtra Deputy Chief Minister Ajit Pawar and four others died when their plane crashed while landing at the Baramati airport (Maharashtra) on Wednesday morning, said the Directorate General of Civil Aviation (DGCA).

-The DGCA confirmed that none of the five occupants survived the crash.
+VSR is a non-scheduled charter operator based out of Delhi.
+The regulator clarified that none of the five persons onboard survived the crash.

 According to the DGCA, the co-pilot held a commercial pilot licence and had approximately 1,500 hours of flying experience.
 His last medical examination was on July 12, 2025, valid until July 24, 2026, and his last instrument rating and proficiency check was conducted on July 22, 2025.

-The Learjet 45 is a twin-engine midsize business jet developed by Learjet and later produced by Bombardier Aerospace, with first deliveries in 1998.
-The aircraft is widely used for corporate, charter and VIP transport, and typically seats eight passengers.
+The Learjet 45 model is a twin-engine midsize business jet developed by Learjet and later produced by Bombardier Aerospace, with the first deliveries in 1998.
+It is primarily used for corporate, charter, and VIP transport, typically seating eight passengers in a comfortable cabin with lavatory and baggage compartments.

-Over the past three decades, several senior Indian politicians have died in aircraft and helicopter accidents.
+In the last three decades, there have been a number of incidents where leading Indian politicians have died in plane or helicopter accidents.

-Dorjee Khandu, then chief minister of Arunachal Pradesh, was killed on April 30, 2011, when the helicopter carrying him crashed in West Kameng district while flying from Tawang to Itanagar.
+Dorjee Khandu, then Chief Minister of Arunachal Pradesh, died on April 30, 2011, when the helicopter carrying him crashed in the West Kameng district while flying from Tawang to Itanagar.

-Earlier, Y S Rajasekhara Reddy, then chief minister of Andhra Pradesh, died on September 2, 2009, after his Bell 430 helicopter crashed in the Nallamala forest during a flight affected by adverse weather conditions.
+Before that, Y. S. Rajasekhara Reddy, then Chief Minister of Andhra Pradesh, was killed on September 2, 2009, after his Bell 430 helicopter crashed in the Nallamala forest during a weather-affected flight.

-On March 31, 2005, Om Prakash Jindal, Haryana’s then power minister, and Surender Singh, the state’s agriculture minister, were killed when their helicopter crashed near Saharanpur in Uttar Pradesh.
+On March 31, 2005, Om Prakash Jindal, Haryana’s then Power Minister, and Surender Singh, the state’s then Agriculture Minister, died when their helicopter crashed near Saharanpur in Uttar Pradesh.

-Cyprian Sangma, Meghalaya’s rural development minister, died in a helicopter crash near Barapani Lake on September 22, 2004.
-On March 3, 2002, G M C Balayogi, then Speaker of the Lok Sabha, was killed in a helicopter crash in Andhra Pradesh.
+On September 22, 2004, Cyprian Sangma, Meghalaya’s Rural Development Minister, was killed in a helicopter crash near Barapani Lake.
+On March 3, 2002, G M C Balayogi, the Speaker of the Lok Sabha, died after a helicopter crash in Andhra Pradesh.

-Going further back, senior Congress leader and former Union minister Madhavrao Scindia died on September 30, 2001, when a private aircraft carrying him to Kanpur crashed in bad weather.
-On May 8, 2001, Dera Natung, Arunachal Pradesh’s education minister, was killed in a Pawan Hans helicopter crash in West Kameng district.
+Going further back, Madhavrao Scindia, a senior Congress leader and former Union minister, was killed on September 30, 2001, when a private aircraft carrying him to Kanpur crashed in bad weather.
+On May 8, 2001, Dera Natung, Education Minister of Arunachal Pradesh, died in a Pawan Hans helicopter crash in West Kameng district.

 Don't miss the most important news and views of the day.
 Get them on our Telegram channel